Webcam/Screenshot Capture MCP server

 Stats

 MCP Webcam is a server that provides access to your webcam through the Model Context Protocol (MCP).
-It allows you to capture images from your webcam or take screenshots, making these available to AI assistants like Claude.
-The server supports multiple users in streaming mode and offers sampling functionality for multi-modal interactions.
+It offers tools to capture images from your webcam or take screenshots, making these visual resources available to AI assistants like Claude.

 Installation Options